 He is currently appearing on Honduras National TV declaring that he was not mistreated while in custody but he would like every effort possible made to have his name cleared.
 He reiterated many times that he fears for his life due to the accusation and arrest.
 Arnold Leonel Hernandez Alias “El Pollo” was arrested based on information from a confidential informant who stood to get the reward money that the Honduras government had offered for information leading to arrest of those involved in the massacre of 12 individuals at a pool hall in the capital city of Tegucigalpa this past weekend.
+In such cases i thought about this and it is always better to get a legal experts involved.

 Arnold claims he is a full time taxi driver and a part time student on weekends.